How To Protect Your Kiln Shelf From Melting Glaze

 Glaze Free Bottoms

-Appling Glazes – There are different methods of applying glazes.
+Applying Glazes – There are different methods of applying glazes.

 Any way you decide to apply your glaze is fine, just make sure you take a wet sponge and wipe the bottom clean.
-Rinse your sponge frequently otherwise, you will be wasting your time smearing the glaze around instead of wiping it off.
+Rinse your sponge frequently; otherwise, you will be wasting your time smearing the glaze around instead of wiping it off.

 Waxing